gruntjs/grunt-contrib-htmlmin/README.md

 ## Htmlmin task
 _Run this task with the `grunt htmlmin` command._

-Minifies HTML using [html-minifier](http://perfectionkills.com/experimenting-with-html-minifier).
+Minifies HTML using [html-minifier](https://github.com/kangax/html-minifier).
 Bugs regarding the output should be reported [here](https://github.com/kangax/html-minifier/issues/new).

-_This plugin is only compatible with Grunt `>= 0.4.0`._

 ### Options